maruchitatsuki/python-based-SMC-with-likelihood-tempering/_sources/How_to_use.md

 When dealing with large-scale or computationally demanding problems, consider the following:

 - ODE solver settings
-  Excessively strict tolerances may substantially increase computation time.
+  Excessively strict tolerances may substantially increase computation time

 - Parameter identifiability
-  With limited or low-information data, estimation may become unstable.
+  With limited or low-information data, estimation may become unstable

 - Parallelization overhead
-  Depending on problem size, parallelization may become inefficient.
+  Depending on problem size, parallelization may become inefficient

 - Memory usage
-  A large number of particles or stored intermediate results may cause memory bottlenecks.
+  A large number of particles or stored intermediate results may cause memory bottlenecks

 ---